Density of states #

 Width: set line width in pixels.
 This field is disabled when Line is None.

-Marker: select marker type from None, Circle, Rect, RoundRect, Triangle, and Diamond.
+Marker: select marker type from None, Circle, Square, Triangle, and Diamond.

 Size: set marker size in pixels.
 This field is disabled when Marker is None.

 Spin ↑ / Spin ↓: select which spin channels are included for this filter.
-These checkboxes are shown when spin-resolved projected data is available.
+This option is available only for spin-polarized calculations.

 vmin: set the lower bound for colormap normalization.